 Escape the city with this tour of the nearby Arashiyama region, which is famous for springtime cherry blossoms, autumn colors and beautiful scenery all year round.
 The tour features the famous bamboo grove.
 A personal itinerary means you can choose from an array of other Arashiyama sights, both big and small, such as the UNESCO World Heritage Site Tenryuji Temple, Daikakuji Temple, or the secluded Gioji Temple.
 Kids will enjoy a visit to the Iwatayama Monkey Park.
 (Cost: \11,307)

 The tours included here are just a sample of the many types available in Kyoto.
 There are also cycling tours, rickshaw tours, sake tours, tea ceremony experience tours and much, much more.
-What the mountain-rimmed city lacks in physical breadth, it makes up for in depth.
+What the mountain-rimmed city lacks in physical breadth, it makes up for in-depth.

 Thank you for reading!

-We hope your great trip in Kyoto!
+We hope your great trip to Kyoto!